w3c/wot-testing/events/2021.09.Online/TD/TDs/Fujitsu/readme.md

 The proxy server is on the border between the VPN and Fujitsu local network and has 2 IP addresses for both of them.
 On the other hand, the sensor unit is on the local network and cannot be accessed directly from the VPN.
-In this setting, the shadow device of the sensor unit has been created on the proxy server, and then applications on the VPN can reach to the sensor unit indirectly through the endpoint that the shadow device opens.
+In this setting, the shadow device of the sensor unit has been created on the proxy server, and then applications on the VPN can reach to the sensor unit indirectly through the endpoint that the shadow device exposes.

 <img src="fujitsu_fig1.png" width=50%>